NayeemBelal/Crypto_Predictor/README.md

-# Project is in Crpyto_predictor branch
+# Project is in Crpyto-Predictor branch